ddprrt/ddprrt.github.io/_posts/2015-12-21-gulp-promises.md

 are going to compare.
 We are talking seconds here.
 This is quite some time in the Gulp world.
-5. The result of this step is an array with "leftovers": All those files that have been removed from the source directory but still exist in our working directoy.
+5. The result of this step is an array with "leftovers": All those files that have been removed from the source directory but still exist in our working directory.
 We use Sindre Sorhus' `del` module that takes care of this files.
 It returns also a Promise, so it's perfectly usable with the Promise-chain that we made here.